TrinityCore/tc-wiki/database/335/characters/corpse.md

 &nbsp;

 ### mapId
-The MapID from Map.dbc the corpse resides on.
+The [Map ID](/files/DBC/335/map#id) the corpse resides on.

 ### phaseMask
 This is a bitmask field that describes all the phases the corpse is visible in.
 &nbsp;

 ### displayId
-A DisplayID from ChrRaces.dbc, where race dictates the row and gender the column.
+A [ChrRace DisplayID](/files/DBC/335/chrraces#maledisplayid), where race dictates the row and gender the column.
 * [gender](../characters/characters#gender) = 0: MaleModel
 * [gender](../characters/characters#gender) = 1: FemaleModel
 &nbsp;